Businesses that are structured as partnerships for federal income tax purposes have seen their audit activity increase – here’s what you need to know.

 To illustrate, assume that a 50/50 partnership has an unadjusted imputed underpayment of $100.
 The $100 is based on both partners being subject to the highest (i.e., 37%) tax rate.
 However, if one of the partners were a tax-exempt entity, the partnership may provide details regarding their partner profile in order to decrease the amount of the imputed underpayment to $50.

 Another important consideration to take into account is if a partnership decides to follow the general rule, any current year partners may be on the hook for tax liability that resulted from a previous year (i.e., the reviewed year).
 For example, assume A acquired a partnership interest in 2018 and then disposed of it to C in 2020.
 If the partnership were audited and assessed an imputed underpayment at the partnership level for tax year 2018 in 2021 (when C is a partner), then C would ultimately be bearing the cost of a tax liability that resulted from when A was a partner.
 This simple illustration shows why it is important for new partners entering a partnership to understand how the partnership intends to treat any potential tax liabilities that arise from audits.

 Key takeaways for cannabis companies

 Companies should give careful consideration to the new partnership audit rules when determining how they will structure their operations.
 Additionally, new investors and owners should understand how any historical tax liabilities will be handled when they are acquiring an interest within the partnership.
 New partners should consider these liabilities when negotiating the acquisition of partnership equity as any unforeseen tax liabilities may be detrimental to their return on investment from the partnership.

-If you have any additional questions about partnership audits or setting up your cannabis entity, get in touch with our tax advisors by clicking the button below.
+If you have any additional questions about partnership audits or setting up your cannabis entity, get in touch with our tax advisors.